vuepress/vuepress-plugin-blog/docs/guide/getting-started.md

 - Layout
 - Post
-- Tag (Only required when you set up a `tag` frontmatter classification.)
+- FrontmatterKey (Only required when you set up a frontmatter classification.)

 Here are two official examples (A simple & a complex) for you: